 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

-You’ll find photogenic classic cars here, pastel-painted buildings and an almost quaint decaying elegance in some of the buildings.
-At first glance, you might imagine Trinidad as trapped in a time warp, but spend a little time wandering her streets and end your day at the vibrant Casa de La Musica and you’ll realise Trinidad has her own rhythm and you shouldn’t miss it!
+You’ll find photogenic classic cars here, pastel-painted buildings, and an almost quaint decaying elegance in some of the buildings.
+At first glance, you might imagine Trinidad as trapped in a time warp, but spend a little time wandering her streets and end your day at the vibrant Casa de La Musica and you’ll realize Trinidad has her rhythm and you shouldn’t miss it!

 Best things to do in Trinidad Cuba

 Trinidad was founded by the Spanish around 1514 and grew to become one of Cuba’s richest cities.
-This was thanks in the main to the production of sugar cane, tobacco and the cattle of the area.
-It’s in no small part also because the vast majority of the labour used to produce this wealth were slaves from Africa.
+This was thanks in the main to the production of sugar cane, tobacco, and the cattle of the area.
+It’s in no small part also because the vast majority of the labor used to produce this wealth were slaves from Africa.

 Trinidad was the most touristy part of Cuba that we visited – but that’s not a reason to miss her out.
 Explore here and you’ll find a whole lot of history that will help you understand Trinidad today: the best things to do in Trinidad and around include exploring:

 - The Colonial History and Sugar Cane Wealth that Contributed to Trinidad’s architecture